aplteam/Cider/README.md

 * A folder that hosts a file `cider.config`
 * An alias that points to such a folder

 If no such parameter is specified then the current directory is searched for a file `cider.config`.

+* If such a file exists the user is asked whether she really wants to open that project.
-If no such file exists then under Windows a dialog box is opened that allows the user to navigate to a Cider project.
+* If no such file exists then under Windows a dialog box is opened that allows the user to navigate to a Cider project.

   On non-Windows platforms an error is thrown.

 #### Actions